 - Cultural development begins the minute you assume a leadership position.
 The minute you walk into your first briefing, you are already beginning to develop the culture of the squad.
 Were you early, late, or right on time?
 Officers are watching every step you take and are trying to decipher what you like, what you don’t like, what you expect of them, and what they can get away with.
 You must know within yourself what direction you want to go or a power vacuum will form.
 The squad is seeking direction and leadership, either you give it to them or someone else will.
 There is not a minute to waste.

 - Your style will teach your officers the culture.
 To be intentional about your squad’s culture, you must feed them examples of how you picture the culture.
 This cannot be done from the office.
-It requires being out on the road with your officers and showing them your style in action so they aren’t having to guess.
+It requires being out on the road with them and demonstrating your style in action so they aren’t having to guess.
 Contact, communication, and connection between you and your officers is key.
 While in briefings, encourage your officers to ask “why” so they can better understand your decision-making process.
-The more they understand, the more the culture will begin to reflect your style.
+The more they understand, the more the culture will begin to reflect the style you desire.

 - What you reward will be repeated.
 You must reward desired actions and attitudes consistently.
 When you know within yourself the direction you want your squad to go, you will be able to easily recognize behaviors that deserve rewarding.
 This needs to be done even more blatantly if the desired behavior is a significant change from how things were prior to your being there.
 Positive reinforcement is a very powerful tool for a leader, but you must be careful in what you reward because that behavior will be repeated.
 When giving compliments, specifically define what was good.
 Instead of just saying something like, “Nice job;” specifically define the action or attitude that you observed.
 For example, “Nice job, I like the way you kept your cool back there when that guy was yelling at us.
 You didn’t lose your temper and maintained officer safety without lowering yourself to that level.”